SiarheiMarzan/generate-testing-data/README.md

 * Run the tests using TestNG and the testng.xml configuration to verify the correctness of the CNP generation logic.

 * After running the tests, view the Allure report for detailed test execution results.
+Use next commands in cmd to see report:
-* cmd: allure serve allure-results
+* cmd: allure generate --clean allure-results
+* cmd: allure open

 # CNP Generator